 It is often useful to be able to adjust properties of many event models quickly.
 A common application is performing sensitivity analysis on the effects of test intervals or mean-time-to-repair (MTTR) for several devices.
-A context menu is available in the event models grid view to speed up the process of making such changes.
+A context menu is available in the Event Models Grid View to speed up the process of making such changes.

-In the events models grid view a row can be selected with a left mouse click on the row.
-Many rows can be selected by hold the shift or ctrl keys while left clicking.
+Within the Event Models Grid View, a row can be selected by left clicking on the row.
+Many rows can be selected by holding the Shift or Ctrl keys while left clicking.
 With one or more rows selected, a right mouse click anywhere on the grid will display a context menu as shown below.